Wood Chips TEK: Full Guide

 Common Questions About Growing Mushrooms on Wood Chips

-Can I grow mushrooms with wood chips indoors?
+• Can you grow mushrooms in mulch or wood chips indoors?

 Citations